It’s too late to extend but not too late to file

 The Benefits of a Tax Extension

-Life gets busy, and finances can be complicated.
-If you find yourself in either of these two situations, rest assured as you may be eligible to receive additional time to compile the necessary paperwork for your return.
+If you're short on time or dealing with complicated finances, you may qualify for an extension to gather your tax documents.
 Taking more time on your return may help you avoid mistakes and minimize your tax liability.
 It is important to note that this is an extension to file, not an extension to pay any taxes due.
+New to extensions?
+Start with our complete guide on how to file a tax extension.

 Did You Know You Can Have An Extra 6 Months?